 To formulate simple algorithms for arithmetic and logical problems and to translate the algorithms to programs (in C language).
-Choose the loops and decision making statements to solve the problem.
-To implement different Operations on arrays.
-To use functions to solve the given problem.
-To understand structures, unions and pointers,

 Introduction to Computers: - Introduction, computer hardware and software, creating and running programs, software development life cycle, algorithms, flowcharts.

 Introduction to C programming: - Overview of C, structure of a C program, variables, constants, data types, identifiers, keywords, Input/output statements in C, programming examples.